cloudmaven/documentation/index.md

 toc: false
 summary: Cloud computing tutorials, case studies, pathways into data science technology; presenting the public cloud as opportunity for innovation.
-This project is intended to accelerate research; developed in close association with the [UW eScience Institute](http://escience.washington.edu) we have two goals: **Reduce friction**: Help with what you already do with computers, streamline your analysis and pathways to publication.
+This project is intended to accelerate research; developed in close association with the [UW eScience Institute](http://escience.washington.edu) we have two goals: Reduce friction, i.e. help with what you already do with computers, streamline your analysis and pathways to publication.
-**New ideas**: We want to make it easy for you to share data, collaborate, sandbox ideas, learn about new methods in data science.
+Promote new ideas and methods, i.e. We want to make it easy for you to share data, collaborate, sandbox, and learn about new methods in data science.
 ---